Yen, Swiss franc gain on Iraq conflict, Russia-Ukraine dispute

 On Monday, Russia cut off gas to Ukraine in a dispute over unpaid bills that could disrupt supplies to the rest of Europe.

-The dollar and euro were also weaker against the Swiss franc, another safe-haven currency, trading at 0.8975 francs and 1.2179 francs respectively.
+The dollar and euro were also weaker against the Swiss franc, another safe-haven currency, trading at 0.8975 francs CHF= and 1.2179 francs EURCHF=EBS respectively.

 FED FOCUS